 Because YouTube is one of the biggest search engines, as we said, and everyone wants to be there.
 We love to make exclusive videos at Yum Yum Videos which will draw, sell, and close more deals.
 Just as we did with the animation of Tortilla Land which was such a hit that our company enabled us to create a video testimonial about it.

 Beyond the usual advertisement, there’s another form of material that you may advertise: video explainers.
-They work great to acquaint viewers with your product but in just a few minutes, they give a message.
+They work great to acquaint youtube views with your product but in just a few minutes, they give a message.

 For more perspective, take a peek at our own video explainer: